hyperledger-archives/grid-docs/docs/0.1/pike_transaction_family.md

 ## Transaction Payload

-Pike transaction family payloads are defined by the following protocol buffers code:
+Pike payloads are defined by the following protocol buffers code:

 ```protobuf